openforge-sh/liboqs-node/README.md

 The algorithms implementing NIST FIPS standards are:
 - **ML-KEM** (FIPS 203, formerly Kyber): ML-KEM-512, ML-KEM-768, ML-KEM-1024
 - **ML-DSA** (FIPS 204, formerly Dilithium): ML-DSA-44, ML-DSA-65, ML-DSA-87
-- **SLH-DSA** (FIPS 205, formerly SPHINCS+): Multiple variants - currently exposed as `SPHINCS+-*` (name migration pending in liboqs)
+- **SLH-DSA** (FIPS 205, formerly SPHINCS+): 12 variants (SHA2 and SHAKE, 128/192/256-bit security, f/s modes)

 These algorithm names are stable and will be maintained.
-If NIST updates implementation details, this library will track those changes.
+If NIST updates implementation details, this library will track those changes as closely as possible.

-**Note**: liboqs currently uses legacy `SPHINCS+` names for SLH-DSA, and we follow their naming.
-When liboqs adds `SLH-DSA` aliases to match FIPS 205 nomenclature, this library will expose them.

 ### Additional Algorithms